arsam31/SAAC02-Notes/README.md

 downloads that are needed for the user.
 When looking at an AMI, this can be measured in minutes.

+We can minimize the time to make the instance a service by Bootstrapping(automation)

+We can also minimize the time to make the instance a service by AMI baking

 AMI baking will front load the time needed by configuring as much as possible.

 ### AWS::CloudFormation::Init